|

 The Flatbread Company doesn’t have a big menu, but everything on it sounded terrific.
 The most popular flatbreads on the menu are Mopsy’s Kalua Pork and the Pele Pesto.

-Additionally, the restaurant allows you to select two different halves on one pizza at no extra cost.
-This is a nice bonus for those who can’t decide or want to try something new.
+Additionally, the restaurant allowed us to select two different halves on one pizza at no extra cost.
+This was a nice bonus for us.

 Our Picks